uncouthregions/jonathanpaulmitchell/content/cv.md

 | Title & Event                                                                                                                |     Year(s) |
 | :---------------------------------------------------------------------------------------------------------------------------- | --------:|
 | **Disability, Vulnerability and Responses to COVID-19** | **2023** |
-*The Ethics and Politics of Vulnerable Populations (University College Dublin, 10 May 2023)*. |
+*The Ethics and Politics of Vulnerable Populations workshop, University College Dublin, 10 May 2023*. |
 | **Disability, Vulnerability, and Debility** | **2022** |
 | *Fits and Misfits: Rethinking Disability, Debility, and the World with Merleau-Ponty (46th Annual Conference of the International Merleau-Ponty Circle), Georgetown University, Washington, 10 November 2022.*                            |            |
 | **Disability, Personhood, and Vulnerability** \[[read](/posts/disability-personhood-vulnerability/)\]                                                                                | **2021** |